JeffHughes/BrowserBasedLESS/README.md

 # Browser Based LESS
 ###Process dynamic CSS using JQuery.

-Most of the time, a &lt;cigar class="cigar cigar-default"> is just a &lt;cigar />.

-I understand the need for decorating buttons as buttons, tables as tables, and sections as sections in a large library; because sometimes an &lt;a /> acts like a &lt;button />, or a &lt;div /> acts like a &lt;section />.

 CSS doesn't natively allow extending the properties of one class to another.

 But, how hard is it for JQuery to do this?